UMCU-EpiLAB/umcuEpi_explainable_AI/README.md

 For the training .CSV file, the last column represents the fold the 20-second epoch was allocated to for five-fold cross-validation.

 ## 👩‍💻 Code organization
 Make a copy of the loadData_example.py and name it loadData.py.
-In loadData.py, specify the path to the folder containing the .CSV files at line 14.
+In loadData.py, specify the path to the folder containing the Xy_train and Xy_test .CSV files at line 14.

 Run mainSH.py for ETC performance in five-fold cross-validation and on the test set.
 The last cell in this code will show the SHAP analysis.